 You must have a ride home after your procedure, as you are not permitted to drive.
 Please ensure you leave a contact number with the surgical nurse.
-Your contact person can pick you up at the Tower D entrance.
-There is no charge for parking if exiting the parking lot within 10 minutes of arrival.
+Your contact person can pick you up at the Tower A, 3rd Floor Registration desk.